-Knowing how this population will decide to live also goes a long way toward knowing where it can be made to work.
+Knowing how this population will decide to live also goes a long way toward knowing where it can be made to work and be well received.
 In order of preference, the following answers are probably accurate:

 - living the same way we always have since we settled here until we drop dead, or